This topic provides a high-level flow for setting up your trial license.

 Alternatively, you can allocate your current licenses from ALM or Quality Center and share them with ALM Octane.
 Licenses can be allocated from ALM (ALM.Net) Edition to ALM Octane Enterprise Edition, or from Quality Center (QC) Enterprise Edition to ALM Octane Pro Edition.

-To learn more, see Manage licenses (on-premises)in the ALM Octane Help Center.
+To learn more, see Manage licenses (on-premises).